MENU

 2. Sustainability initiatives

-3. Educational Scholarships
+3. Scholarships

-4. Support for physically challenged
+4. Support for the differently abled

 5. Community outreach programmes

-6. Skill Development programmes
+6. Skill development programmes

-Quality Assurance and Quality Enhancement (IQAC)
+Quality Assurance and Quality Enhancement (IQAC) VISION

-To make quality the defining element of higher education in India through a combination of self and external quality evaluation, promotion and sustenance initiatives.
+To make quality the defining element of higher education in India through a combination of self and external quality evaluation, promotion, and sustenance initiatives.

 MISSION

-• To encourage self-evaluation, accountability, autonomy and innovations in higher education;
+• To encourage self-evaluation, accountability, autonomy and innovations in higher education

 • To collaborate with other stakeholders of higher education for quality evaluation, promotion and sustenance.